 Yet a few centers include all of the above and a few additional features that make them unlike any other animal sanctuaries.
 The Alaska Wildlife Conservation Center, that we are about to visit, falls into the latter category.

 Address: Mile 79 Seward Hwy, Girdwood, AK 99587

 The Alaska Wildlife Conservation Center is a non-profit organization.
-It focuses on providing quality care and the best environment for the injured and orphaned animals along with educational resources on how to preserve the unique Alaska’s wildlife.
+It focuses on providing quality care and the best environment for the injured and orphaned animals along with the educational resources on how to preserve the unique Alaska’s wildlife.

 Over its lifetime, the center went through several important stages.
 It all started in 1993 with the creation of a for-profit organization known as Big Game Alaska.
-With full concentration on protecting the troubled animals, in 1999 the sanctuary became a non-profit organization and added “dba the Alaska Wildlife Concentration Center” to its name.
+Concentrating on protecting the troubled animals, in 1999 the sanctuary became a non-profit organization and added “dba the Alaska Wildlife Concentration Center” to its name.
 It stayed that way until 2007, when the center was officially renamed to the Alaska Wildlife Conservation Center, Inc.

 Reasons to Visit the Alaska Wildlife Conservation Center